Audits drive continuous improvement and ensure installation problems are dealt with promptly.

 - Documentation and credentials: Check of installers' accreditations and licences and required installation documentation sighted.

-They use checklists developed in collaboration with external stakeholders and Solar Victoria to ensure the quality and safety of the systems for the audits.
+They use checklists we developed in collaboration with external stakeholders to ensure the quality and safety of the systems for the audits.

-These documents include all questions auditors base their inspection of solar PV and solar battery installations on, using the current audit checklists.
-The bolded PV audit checklist items in shaded rows are new.
-They align with the revised Standards Australia AS/NZS 5033:2021, Installation and safety requirements for photovoltaic (PV) arrays.
+These documents include all questions auditors base their inspection of solar PV, hot water and solar battery installations on, using the current audit checklists:

 Step three: Reporting on the draft audit findings